'Gilmore Girls' Season 4, Episode 11: In the Clamor and the Clangor

 Reverend Skinner comes in, diffuses the tension, and the moment slips away.
 If his appearance had been delayed even 30 seconds, Lorelai might have finally admitted that she has the hots for Luke.

-Other important developments this episode involve Lane and Mrs. Kim.
+Other important developments involve Lane and Mrs. Kim.
 After Gil procures the band a gig at CBGB on Tuesday night at 1AM, Lane starts brainstorming potential excuses she can use with her mom.
 Rory gives her a few suggestions (sleeping over at Yale, attending an astronomy class) but shit is very limited in the Mrs. Kim universe (Yale is co-ed, astronomy class implies that the universe is old).
 When Lane fails to think of a good excuse, she sneaks out of her house.
-The gig ends up getting cancelled because the venue is empty and Lane, in a straight panic, heads to Rory's dorm for lack of other options.
+The gig ends up getting canceled because the venue is empty and Lane, in a straight panic, heads to Rory's dorm for lack of other options.

 This is a shitty night for Lane, but at least her hair looks cool.